Pitmairen/hamlish-jinja/README.rst

     </div>

-If these shortcuts are used at the beginning of a line a div is automatically created.
+If these shortcuts are used at the beginning of a line and *env.hamlish_enable_div_shortcut* is enabled a div is automatically created.

 ::